Mechanical-Advantage/ZumoTraining/04-StayOnTrack/README.md

 * You must have completed all previous challenges - this challenge builds off what you have previously learned.

-* The test track is available in two ways:
+* The test track is available in the following two ways.
+Note that these designs differ slightly, so comparing times between them is not advsied.

   * You can print out and assemble the individual pieces.
 [Click here](TrackSetup.md) for instructions.